Analyze guides created with Dynamics 365 Guides (Preview)

 The bar chart of run counts (y-axis) per day (x-axis) allows you to see trends such as increasing, decreasing, or stable daily guides usage.

 Drill up/Expand to the next level.
 In Power BI, dates have a hierarchy of year, quarter, month, day.
 By default, this bar chart displays run counts per day.
-To see total run counts per month, first select the chart, and then select the Drill Up button.
+To see total run counts per month, first select the chart, and then select Drill Up.

-To return to the per day view, select the Drill Mode button, and then select the month bar you want to drill into.
+To return to the per-day view, select Drill Mode, and then select the month bar you want to drill into.